Skip to content

 reject { input.stack.worker_pool.public }

-You probably want to auto-attach this policy to some, if not all, of your stacks.
+You may want to auto-attach this policy to some, if not all, of your stacks.